PostHog/posthog.com/contents/blog/joe-martin-intro.md

 >_”A quick goal is [to upgrade] some of the pages on our website to communicate product features more clearly and in more depth.
 The follow-on goal from that [will] be working backwards to create the framework about how we communicate those features across other channels.”_

-Connect with Joe on [LinkedIn](https://www.linkedin.com/in/joemartinwords/), [Twitter], and [online](https://joemartin.work), and check out his current read on [Amazon](https://www.amazon.com/House-Leaves-Mark-Z-Danielewski/dp/0375703764).
+Connect with Joe on [LinkedIn](https://www.linkedin.com/in/joemartinwords/) and [online](https://joemartin.work), and check out his current read on [Amazon](https://www.amazon.com/House-Leaves-Mark-Z-Danielewski/dp/0375703764).

 _Loved this?
 Subscribe to our [newsletter](https://posthog.com/newsletter) for more posts on startups, growth, and analytics._